bahaidev/bahai-indexes/README.md

     view within queries against the following (currently Chrome only:
     <https://bahai-browser.org/#lang=en-US&work=aqdas>).

+## Higher priority to-dos

+1. Add books

-## To-dos
+## Medium priority to-dos

-1. Add JSON Schema for each schema and any fixed rules into an abstract schema
+1. Merging of entries option
+1. Ideally add categories, even to each entry level, and allow merging
 1. Editing
     1. Add category mechanism for adding categories (and categories for these categories) to top-level index items (for a completely subject-based